 A canal, bike trails and these world-class attractions star at White River State Park: Indianapolis Zoo, where kids can hang with dolphins, and White River Gardens for flowering landscapes.
-The Eiteljorg Museum of American Indians and Western Art showcases Native American cultural objects and art, including a sculpture of a medicine man.
+The Eiteljorg Museum of American Indians and Western Art showcases the works of these intersecting cultures an dincludes pieces by Frederick Remington and Kay Walkingstick.

-At lunchtime, Harry and Izzy’s serves fillet sliders and a steak burger topped with spicy mayo.
+Harry and Izzy’s serves filet sliders and a steak burger topped with spicy mayo.

-Catch the current film showing in the Imax theater at Indiana State Museum.
+Learn about Indiana art, science and culture, then see a film in the Imax theater at Indiana State Museum.

-When you’re ready to crash, the renovated Omni Severin Hotel (from $149) comforts with earth-tone palettes, higher-end bath products and the locavore destination 1913 Restaurant.
+When you’re ready to crash, the renovated Omni Severin Hotel (from $149) comforts with earth-tone palettes, marble and granite in the bathrooms, and the locavore destination 1913 Restaurant.

-Cafe Patachou serves delicious fried-egg sandwiches; try add-ons like avocado, salmon and bacon.
+Cafe Patachou serves delicious broken-yolk egg sandwiches; try add-ons like avocado, salmon and bacon.

-Cyclists and walkers head out to navigate the Cultural Trail, 8 miles of streets-turned-trail between five downtown districts; Massachusetts Avenue (aka Mass Ave) in particular teems with restaurants, bars and shops.
+Cyclists and walkers head out to navigate the Cultural Trail, 8 miles of designated lanes between five downtown districts; Massachusetts Avenue (aka Mass Ave) in particular teems with restaurants, bars and shops.

 The namesake burger with Taleggio cheese shines at Bru Burger Bar.